taviandir/confetti-extension/README.md

 - Window showing Units by Building Level
 - Hide tutorial advisor in the top-right
 - Messages: CTRL-Enter to send message
+- News: Show diff from last report in "World's Largest Economies" (Stats window only)

 # Known issues